-Investing 101: A Guide for Parents and Teenagers
+Investing 101: A Beginners Guide for Parents & Teens

 Investing isn’t just something people do later in life.
 In fact, investing is for everyone—the secret is, the younger you are when you learn to invest, the better.
 Starting to invest as a teen can give them a serious edge because time is on their side.

 Don’t take our word for it.
 Here’s a concrete example: Imagine an 18-year-old is able to start investing $150 a month.
 If they put that money into an investing account with an average seven per cent annual return, they will have more than $500,000 in 45 years!
 On the other hand, someone who starts investing the same amount each month at age 30 will have roughly $170,000 by the age of 60.
 Your teen could end up with nearly three times as much money in the bank, just by getting a head start.

 In this investing 101 guide, parents and their teens will learn all about investing for beginners (including the upsides of investing young), how interest rates really add up to your benefit, and how to plan the right mix of investments for your teens’ life goals.